open-telemetry/community/projects/project-tooling.md

-# Project Tooling SIG
+# Project Infrastructure SIG

 ## Description

-Currently, a variety of tools exist around OpenTelemetry for various organizational purposes -- GitHub bots, for example, or the Stack Overflow to Slack action.
-This SIG is being established to create sustaining engineering efforts and best practices around these, and new, tools.
+As OpenTelemetry grows, the need for tooling and automation around project infrastructure grows with it.
+This SIG is being established to create sustaining engineering efforts and best practices around both existing, and new, tools.

+Currently, a wide variety of tooling exists, including --

+- Slack bots such as `stack-overflow-to-slack`.
+- GitHub tooling for issue management.
+- Automation for Zoom recording management.

+Meanwhile, new tools are being requested to address problems such as --

+- Membership and group management
+- Repository adherence to best practices
+- Automated updates for cross-cutting release concerns (e.g., creating issues in repositories for new spec or semconv releases)
+- Package and release management
+- Easier access to GitHub integrations for SIGs
+- Improved visibility into project health

+This SIG will be responsible for these cross-cutting concerns, and work to build services that aid in maintainer, contributor, and community experience.

 ## Deliverables